RebeccaHull/causal_inference/writing/report.md

 ![Loyalty Card Status Bar Chart](loyalty_card_distribution_bar_chart.png)

-Most people have an income between roughly \$80,000 and \$125,000.
-This is expected.
+**Income:** Most people have an income between roughly \$80,000 and
+\$125,000, which makes sense.
 There are of course some who have higher salaries, hence the right skew.

 ``` python
 # Clean the data by removing null, empty, and negative salary values